 What Tennessee called an "inheritance tax" was really a state estate tax—that is, a tax imposed only when the total value of an estate exceeds a certain value.
 Under Tennessee law, the tax kicked in if your estate (all the property you own at your death) had a total value of more than $5 million.

 The taxes that other states call inheritance taxes are not based on the total value of the estate.
 They are imposed on the people who inherit from you, and the tax rate depends on your family relationship.
-Close relatives are either exempt from tax or pay a very low rate, while more distant relatives or unrelated persons are taxed at a higher rate.
+Close relatives are either exempt from tax or pay a low rate, while more distant relatives or unrelated persons are taxed at a higher rate.

 Your gross estate, for tax purposes, includes what you own as of your death:

 The Tennessee Department of Revenue website provides forms and information about the tax.
-But your executor will need to hire an experienced local lawyer or CPA to prepare the return.
+But an executor will need to hire an experienced local lawyer or CPA to prepare the return.
 The fee can be paid from funds in the estate.